EthanMcKanna/briefsnap-news-backend/ARTICLE_MANAGER_README.md

 - Filter articles by topic category (TOP_NEWS, BUSINESS, TECHNOLOGY, etc.)
 - Search for articles by title within all topics or a specific topic
 - View and edit article details:
-  - Update article images with URL preview
+  - Update article images with URL preview and automatic R2 upload
+  - Upload existing images to Cloudflare R2 for better performance
   - Edit article descriptions
   - Edit full article text
 - Delete articles from the database
+- Cloudflare R2 integration for optimized image hosting
 - Simple and intuitive user interface

 ## Setup